 What is Production Management?

-Production management requires the coordination and supervision of people, materials, and equipment.
-This requires managers to continually make decisions in four key areas:
+As production management requires the coordination and supervision of both people, materials, and equipment, managers need to continually make decisions in four key areas:

 It also requires deciding upon when production will start.
 Different products run at different speeds and require numerous inputs to complete, so the decision of when is based on the overall product mix.